AllenChen0958/CSE230_final_project_snake/README.md

    - Snake movement and growth mechanics.
    - Apple generation and consumption.
    - Collision detection and game over conditions.
+   - Mission and Scores Achievements.
+   - Multiplayer/AI player mode where players can compete against each other or collaborate in achieving common goal.
+   - Customized snakes options where players can customize their snacks with different colors, shapes.
+   - Dynamic Environment such as moving platforms, changing landscapes, and day-night cycles.

 2. **Special Abilities:** Special apples that grant unique abilities or trigger in-game events.